Ralph Lauren 2003 EDP

 Purple Label

-Ralph Lauren Purple Label is an Eau de Parfum launched in 2003, created by dsm-firmenich.
-Purple Label opens with Blackberry, Coriander, and Mandarin, settles into a heart of Sage and Thyme, and dries down to a base of Oakmoss, Musk, and Mahogany.
+Ralph Lauren Purple Label is an Eau de Parfum launched in 2003.
+Purple Label opens with Mandarin, Coriander, and Blackberry, settles into a heart of Sage and Thyme, and dries down to a base of Musk, Oakmoss, and Mahogany.
 Ralph Lauren's Purple Label carries a Favourite verdict, a aromatic-led wear.

 This one's a divisive one, always compared to Bleecker Street and Aventus, but can't quite stand on its own for many.
 Some reckon it's a classy, unique gem, while others are left underwhelmed by its fleeting performance and generic vibe.
 Try before you buy, mate.